 - Following each visit, the nursing staff will wipe down the immediate area (chair, footboard of bed)

 - Visitors can only visit one patient at a time.

 How Do I Book at Visit?

 Please call 613-257-2200 ext.
 219 to schedule a patient visit.
 Your call will be returned between 4 and 9 pm.
-Please note patient visits are limited to the named Next of Kin or POA for each patient.
 The visit must be scheduled a day in advance.

 OUTPATIENT UNITS - Emergency, OR, Ambulatory Care, Diagnostic Imaging, Physiotherapy

-- Support persons will be asked to wait in the car during the appointment or visit.
+- Accompanying persons will be asked to wait in the car during the appointment or visit

 Thank you for your support as we introduce these new guidelines and work together to keep everyone safe.